Q.Where are you from?

 Having diabetes gives us a competitive advantage.
 You try telling me that when I’m 2 weeks out from a show, my head’s gone and my bloods go low.
 Takes great determination and concentration to try avoid going mad and eating the house down.

 Q.What is the single best piece of mind-set advice you could give someone who’s been newly diagnosed with diabetes?

 Don’t panic.
-You won’t learn how to control it overnight that will only come with time.
-Know that everything you did before you were diagnosed is obtainable again just need to work that little harder.
+You won’t learn how to control it overnight, that will only come with time.
+Know that everything you did before you were diagnosed is obtainable again, you just need to work that little harder.

 I’m terrible at reviewing stuff bud and still yet to get deep into the book as I am revising for the chartered exams atm.